Chief Albert Luthuli Regiment

 Chief Albert Luthuli Regiment (formerly Regiment De Wet) is a reserve infantry battalion of the South African Army.

 History

 Origins

-Regiment de Wet was one of six Afrikaans-speaking Citizen Force regiments established as part of the expansion of the then Union Defence Force of South Africa.
+Regiment de Wet was one of six Afrikaans-speaking Citizen Force regiments established in 1934 as part of the expansion of the then Union Defence Force of South Africa.

 The regiment was named after the Orange Free State Boer War commandant, Christiaan de Wet.

 The regiment's headquarters was located in Kroonstad, a large town in the Orange Free State and a vital railway junction that gave some strategic importance, and recruits were enlisted from the entire Orange Free State province.

 World War 2

-The Regiment was used to reinforce the ranks of Regiment President Steyn during World War two, both of which were infantry units at the time.
+In June 1940, the regiment, volunteered 117 men, and was used to reinforce the ranks of Regiment President Steyn, and the later included men from the Louw Wepner and the Oranje-Vrystaatse Veldartillerie regiments, during World War II, the two former were infantry units at the time.
+It served in Egypt and Libya.

 Reorganisation

+In 1960 it was renamed Noord-Vrystaat, but resumed its original name on 1 September 1966.
 Regiment President Steyn was converted to an armored car regiment and in 1975 to a tank regiment but Regiment de Wet remained infantry.